 Antimicrobial assay

-Ue methanol extracts of C. rotundus and T. latifolia were subjected to antibacterial assay on Pseudomonas aeruginosa, Escherichia coli, Staphylococcus aureus, Bacillus subtilis and Candida albicans.
+The methanol extracts of C. rotundus and T. latifolia were subjected to antibacterial assay on Pseudomonas aeruginosa, Escherichia coli, Staphylococcus aureus, Bacillus subtilis and Candida albicans.

 Zone of growth inhibition of C. rotundus and T. latifolia: Zone of growth inhibition of C. rotundus was done and results are tabulated (Table 2).
-Ue maximum antimicrobial activities were observed at concentration of 100% of extract than at 10%.
+The maximum antimicrobial activities were observed at concentration of 100% of extract than at 10%.
 No antibacterial activities observed at 1%.
-Ue extract was found e9ective against Pseudomonas aeruginosa, Bacillus subtilis and Candida albicans and Escherichia coli and was found ine9ective against Staphylococcus aureus.
+The extract was found effective against Pseudomonas aeruginosa, Bacillus subtilis and Candida albicans and Escherichia coli and was found ine9ective against Staphylococcus aureus.

 Results for zone of growth inhibition of T. latifolia are represented in Table 2.
 Ue maximum antimicrobial activities were observed at concentration of 100% of extract than at 10%.
 No antibacterial activities observed at 1%.
-Among the five bacterial organisms maximum growth inhibition was observed in Escherichia coli and Staphylococcus aureus.
+Among the five bacterial organisms’ maximum growth inhibition was observed in Escherichia coli and Staphylococcus aureus.
 Ue extract does not inhibit the growth of Pseudomonas aeruginosa, Bacillus subtilis and Candida albicans.

 Zone of growth inhibition of standard antibiotics: Zone of growth inhibition of standard antibiotics were also done, and results are represented in Table 3.
 Standard antibiotics such as Gentamicin, Norfloacin and ceIriaxone have shown maximum growth inhibition against Pseudomonas aeruginosa while they are ine9ective against Bacillus substilis.